List of Bleach characters: Renji Abarai

 Renji Abarai (阿散井 恋次, Abarai Renji), is a Soul Reaper of Squad 6 in the Gotei 13.
 When he was first introduced he played an antagonistic role as he was sent to the human world to find and bring Rukia back to the Soul Society.
 He initially dedicates his life to defeating Ichigo, before joining forces with him to rescue Rukia halfway through the Soul Society arc.
 He has since become a major protagonist and a consistent ally and rival of Kurosaki.
 His weapon throughout the series is Zabimaru.

-Renji is voiced by Kentarō Itō in the Japanese version of the anime and by Wally Wingert in the English dub.
+Renji is voiced by Kentarō Itō in the original Japanese version of the anime and by Wally Wingert in the English dub.

 Uryū Ishida

 Uryū Ishida (石田 雨竜, Ishida Uryū) (Note: In the English translation of the manga, Uryū includes the macron over the second "u".
 In Viz's English subtitles of the anime and Bleach: The 3rd Phantom, it is written as Uryu without the macron.) is a Quincy, a descendant of a line of near-extinct, priest-like, hollow-hunting archers, who were historical enemies of the Soul Reapers.
-He bears a deep grudge against all Soul Reapers, including Ichigo, and is an early antagonist in the series, along with a double-agent for the main antagonist in the Thousand-Year Blood War arc.
+He bears a deep grudge against all Soul Reapers, including Ichigo, and is an early antagonist in the series, along with a double-agent for Yhwach in the Thousand-Year Blood War arc.
 He comes to view Ichigo differently over time, and eventually becomes a valuable ally and a friendly rival.
 As a Quincy, Uryū possesses the supernatural power to gather invisible "spirit particles" called reishi from the atmosphere.
 Once gathered, these particles can be shaped into spirit-energy constructs, foremost among them a bow and arrow, and to fuel various magical spells and superhuman abilities.

-Uryū is voiced by Noriaki Sugiyama in the Japanese version of the anime and by Derek Stephen Prince in the English dub.
+Uryū is voiced by Noriaki Sugiyama in the original Japanese version of the anime and by Derek Stephen Prince in the English dub.

 Yasutora "Chad" Sado

 Yasutora Sado (茶渡 泰虎, Sado Yasutora), better known as Chad (チャド, Chado), is one of Ichigo's friends at school.
 He is of mixed Japanese/Mexican heritage and a student who towers over his classmates at 6 feet 5 inches.
 Despite his imposing appearance and fearless attitude he is quite meek and refuses to fight unless it is for the sake of another.
 When he attempts to protect Ichigo's sister Karin and her friends from a hollow, he discovers a unique ability that strengthens and armors his right arm, enabling him to fight hollows.
 He is quite loyal to his friends, especially Ichigo, who is one of his closest friends.
 He displays little emotion except when something or someone he cares about is in danger.

-Chad is voiced by Hiroki Yasumoto in the Japanese version of the anime.
+Chad is voiced by Hiroki Yasumoto in the original Japanese version of the anime.
 In the English dub, Chad is voiced by Marc Worden from episode 2–85, by Jamieson Price from episode 86–366 and by Alain Mesa in Thousand-Year Blood War.